B'desh PM Sheikh Hasina calls on President Kovind; discusses issues of mutual interest and bilateral cooperation | Politics

 Several senior ministers along with civil and military officials were present at the airport to receive Kovind -- the only foreign head of state invited to join the celebrations.

-The Bangladesh Army, the Navy, and the Air Force personnel offered him a guard of honor as part of the welcome ceremony at the airport from where he was escorted to the National Memorial at Savar on the outskirts of the capital in a motorcade.
+The Bangladesh Army, the Navy and the Air Force personnel offered him a guard of honour as part of the welcome ceremony at the airport from where he was escorted to the National Memorial at Savar on the outskirts of the capital in a motorcade.

+Later in the day, Sheikh Rehana, youngest daughter of Father of the Nation Bangabandhu Sheikh Mujibur Rahman, received President Kovind at Bangabandhu Memorial Museum and showed the visiting dignitary around it.

+Rehana showed him different parts of the museum, originally Bangabandhu’s private residence, where he was killed in an abortive coup on August 15, 1975 along with most of his family members.

+''I am honored to be at Jatiya Smriti Shoudho, which stands as a symbol of valour and conviction of the people of Bangladesh against tyranny and oppression,'' Kovind wrote in the visitors' book.

+He is the only foreign head of state invited to join the celebrations which also coincides with birth centenary celebrations of Bangabandhu Sheikh Mujibur Rahman and 50 years of Dhaka-New Delhi ties.

-It is President Kovind's first trip abroad since the outbreak of the COVID-19 pandemic.
-He will represent India as the guest of honor in Bangladesh's 50th Victory Day celebrations here.
+It is President Kovind’s first trip abroad since the outbreak of the COVID-19 pandemic.
+He will represent India as the guest of honour in Bangladesh’s 50th Victory Day celebrations here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)